smehta9711/TinyNeRF/ReadME.md

 ## Overview

-TinyNeRF is a simplified version of NeRF that enables the generation of novel views from trained neural radiance fields.
-This implementation uses a 2-bit quantized model to reduce size while maintaining quality.
+TinyNeRF is a compressed  version of NeRF that enables the generation of novel views from trained neural radiance fields.
+This implementation uses a 8-bit quantized model to reduce size while maintaining quality.Size of model is reduced by 66%.

 ## Project Structure